aaronpowell/aaronpowell.github.io/src/documents/posts/2011-09-05-qunit-beyond-the-browser-part-2.md

---- cson
+---
   title: "Going beyond the browser with QUnit - Part 2"
   metaTitle: "Going beyond the browser with QUnit - Part 2"
   description: "Working with the DOM and QUnit from Node.js"
   revised: "2011-09-06"
   date: "2011-09-05"
-tags: ["javascript","nodejs","qunit"]
+  tags:
+    - "javascript"
+    - "nodejs"
+    - "qunit"
   migrated: "true"
-urls: ["/javascript/qunit-beyond-the-browser-part-2"]
+  urls:
+    - "/javascript/qunit-beyond-the-browser-part-2"
-summary: """
+  summary: ""

-"""
 ---
 In my [last post][1] I talked about what you need to do if you want to monitor changes and run tests automatically under Node.js but there was a few assumptions in there.
 One of the main assumptions I had was that you weren't doing any DOM interactions.